Oleniclashoffmann/Gabor-Filter/README.md

 # Gabor-Filter Needle Detection

-**Real-time needle axis and tip detection in medical ultrasound images using Gabor filtering, entropy-tuned Otsu thresholding, and MLESAC robust estimation — developed as part of a Bachelor's thesis in medical image processing.**
+> **Bachelor's Thesis Project** — 2 of 3 Real-time needle axis and tip estimation in ultrasound images using a ray-based statistical filtering algorithm.

 ---